 You can access all required forms and create on account on the National Institute of Migration of Honduras website.
 The website tends to be difficult to use.
 When you’re filling out the forms, if text is missing try changing the adjusting the language back and forth between English and Spanish.
 This seems to fix the glitch in the form!

+Yetis have earned their spot on this list of general tips for visiting Roatan.
 Growing up in Wisconsin, I’ve never had an issue keeping my beer cold.
 That is, until I moved to the Caribbean.
-Even on a cool day in Roatán, cold drinks seem to warm up in the time it takes the bartender to transfer them from the cooler to your hand.
+Even on a cool day in Roatan, cold drinks seem to warm up in the time it takes the bartender to transfer them from the cooler to your hand.
 After three months of choking down warm beer, I finally invested in a YETI tumbler and never looked back.

 Monday: All-you-can-eat pasta at Blue Bahia, Margarita Mondays at Sundowners